-This concise collection of drawings, paintings, and sculptures represents three distinct bodies of work: ‚Issu du feu’, ‘Landscape’, and his most recent works on paper, ‘Untitled’.
+At the core of his oeuvre are three distinct bodies of work representing drawings, paintings, and sculptures : ‘Issu du feu’, ‘Landscape’, and his most recent works on paper, ‘Untitled’.

 Charcoal has figured prominently in Lee Bae’s practice since 1990, when the artist first moved to Paris and took up the ubiquitous material out of economic necessity.
 In this time of transition, charcoal also provided a cultural link to home, recalling the soot-based India ink used in Korean calligraphy but also the material’s many domestic applications: In Korea, it has been used in homes as a natural purifying agent for thousands of years.
 Lee Bae continues to engage charcoal with formal and conceptual rigour, creating stunning works of art that draw out nuanced meaning from the ancient matter.

 Lee Bae’s artistic practice involves a deep commitment to the cyclical transformation of charcoal, ushering the raw matter on its journey from wood to fire to carbon to powder.
-The works in Promenade loosely trace this transformation, allowing viewers to experience the surprising aesthetic multiplicity of charcoal.
+Tracing this transformation the artist allows viewers to experience the surprising aesthetic multiplicity of this extraordinary material.